tourist/coinscan-front/README.md

 ### 3. Configure CI/CD (optional - for development)

 Project uses CircleCi for running tests and deployment and Codecov for test coverage raports.
+You can omit this step and deploy for default usage without it by following steps in [configure Vercel hosting](#4-configure-vercel-hosting) or [hosting outside vercel](#5-hosting-outside-vercel) sections.

 Configuring CI/CD is simple as following the basic guides for seting up github project for usage in [CircleCi](https://circleci.com/docs/github-integration "CircleCi") and [Codecov](https://docs.codecov.com/docs/quick-start "Codecov")